raul-izquierdo/english/sources/grammar/Parts of Speech/Linking Words.md

 debido a
     = because OF
-    = due to (f) `The flight was delayed due to bad weather` ?
-El vuelo se retrasó debido a la lluvia : `The flight was delayed because of the rain`
+    = due to (f)
+    ?
+El vuelo se retrasó debido al mal tiempo : `The flight was delayed due to bad weather` `...because of the bad weather`

 para no tener que
     = so [that] <sbody> don't/won't have to